-I’ll be honest, I had no idea that bourbon chicken was associated with mall food court eats until I posted about it on Instagram a few weeks back.
-This meal had been on my list for a while because I was gifted bourbon at an event (remember events?) earlier this year.
+I’ll be honest, I had no idea that bourbon chicken was associated with mall food court eats until I posted about it on Instagram a while back.
+This meal had been on my list for a while because I was gifted bourbon at an event last year.
 I’m not a big drinker, so naturally, I started looking for recipes to use it in.
 And that’s how I learned about this amazing version of bourbon chicken.

-While bourbon chicken/tofu is usually found in Chinese takeout places, it actually comes from Bourbon Street in New Orleans and has Cajun roots.
+While bourbon chicken is usually found in Chinese takeout places, it actually comes from Bourbon Street in New Orleans and has Cajun roots.

 We wrote this recipe to be made with bourbon (1/4 cup) or a substitute: maple syrup + vanilla extract.
 It won’t taste exactly like bourbon, but it will taste really good.
 I tried it both ways and I would make either one again!